aziznahali01/music-player/README.md

-\# Simple Music Player 🎵
+\# Music Player 🎵

-A lightweight local MP3 player built with Python and customtkinter.
+A lightweight (and very simple) local MP3 player built with Python and customtkinter.